Pfizer buys Seagen for $43B, boosts access to cancer drugs

-Pfizer is spending about $43 billion to reach deeper into new cancer treatments that target tumor cells while sparing surrounding healthy tissue.
+Pfizer will spend $43 billion to buy Seagen and deepen its reach into treating cancer.

-The pharmaceutical giant said Monday it will pay $229 in cash for each share of Seagen Inc. Pfizer then plans to let the biotech drug developer “continue innovating,” except with more resources than it would have alone, Pfizer Chairman and CEO Albert Bourla told analysts.
+The pharmaceutical giant said Monday that it will pay $229 in cash for each Seagen share.

-“We are not buying the golden eggs,” he said.
-“We are acquiring the goose that is laying the golden eggs.”

-Bothell, Washington-based Seagen Inc. specializes in working with antibody-drug conjugate, or ADC, technology.
-Its key products use lab-made proteins called monoclonal antibodies that seek out cancer cells to help deliver a cancer-killing drug while sparing surrounding tissue.
+Bothell, Washington-based Seagen Inc. is a biotech drug developer that specializes in antibody-drug conjugate, or ADC, technology.
+Its key products use lab-made proteins called monoclonal antibodies that seek out cancer cells to help deliver a cancer-killing drug while sparing surrounding healthy tissue.

-Cancer treatments are a priority for Pfizer.
-They brought in $12 billion in revenue for the drugmaker last year.
-But Pfizer has only marketed a couple first-generation ADC treatments, a spokeswoman said.

-Seagen has four treatments on the market.
-It also has a pipeline of drugs under development that includes potential treatments for a form of lung cancer and advanced breast cancer.
+The deal announced Monday will combine Seagen’s technology with Pfizer’s scale and strength, Pfizer CEO Albert Bourla said in a statement.

+Pfizer’s oncology division brought in $12 billion in revenue last year and already includes treatments for prostate cancer and the breast cancer treatment Ibrance.

 Seagen’s top seller, Adcetris, treats lymph system cancers.
 It brought in $839 million in sales last year, a 19% increase over the previous year.

-Seagen also has a deal with Pfizer’s Array BioPharma to develop, make and sell the breast and colorectal cancer treatment Tukysa.
-It brought in $353 million in sales for Seagen last year.
+Aside from Adcetris, Seagen also has a deal with Pfizer’s Array BioPharma to develop, make and sell the breast and colorectal cancer treatment Tukysa.
+It brought in $353 million in sales last year.

-The company, which changed its name from Seattle Genetics in 2020, saw total revenue grow about 25% last year to nearly $2 billion.
-Seagen also shaved its loss to $610 million from $674 million in 2021.

-The drug developer predicts about $2.2 billion in sales for this year.
+Seagen also saw sales grow 33% to $451 million last year for Padcev, which treats some cancers of the urinary tract, including the bladder.
+The drugmaker is developing and selling that treatment with Astellas Pharma Inc.

+Seagen anticipates generating approximately $2.2 billion of revenue this year.
+That would represent 12% growth.

-Pfizer booked about $100 billion in total revenue last year and has been flush with cash thanks to sales of its COVID-19 vaccine and treatment, Comirnaty and Paxlovid.
+Pfizer recorded about $100 billion in total revenue last year and has been flush with cash thanks to sales of its COVID-19 vaccine and treatment, Comirnaty and Paxlovid.

 Bourla said earlier this year that the company planned to use its “extraordinary firepower” to buy products that will deliver $25 billion in incremental revenue by 2030.

+Bourla said in January that Pfizer plans to launch 19 new products or new indications for existing products over the next year and a half.

-The drugmaker needs more revenue sources in part because it faces the expiration of patents protecting drugs like its breast cancer treatment Ibrance from cheaper competition in the coming years.
+The drugmaker needs more revenue sources in part because it faces the expiration of patents protecting drugs like Ibrance from cheaper competition in the coming years.

-Pfizer said Monday it will pay for Seagen mostly through $31 billion in new, long-term debt.
+Pfizer said Monday it will pay for the deal mostly through $31 billion in new, long-term debt.

 Both companies’ boards have unanimously approved the deal.
 But regulators still need to look at it, and Seagen shareholders will have to approve it.